KyleMardell/freeflow-app/README.md

 #### Profile edit form
 Since users cannot create or delete their profiles, only an edit profile form is required.
 This form allows users to update their profile information without being tied to their account details, giving them the flexibility to use either personal or business information.
 The form includes fields for name, bio, email, and phone number.
-Users can also upload a profile image, or a default image will be set if none is provided.
-This ensures a customizable yet streamlined experience for all users.
+I initially planned to add the ability to upload a custom user image, but I encountered a bug with this feature later in development.
+Since it is not a critical feature of the app, I decided to remove it from the profile edit form for now.
+I plan to fix this post-MVP as a later implementation, as I believe it would enhance the report page if exported as an invoice.

 ![Profile edit form mobile]()